The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 Here it is also true as

 which follows from $\|\alpha\|_1 \le C(1 + \|\gamma\|_1) \le C(1 + \rho)$.

-\item Increasing $\gamma_\kappa$ on the certain set would lead to the decrement of the energy.
+\item Increasing $\gamma_\kappa$ on the certain set would lower the energy.
 Here, as $\int \gamma_\kappa < \rho$, such increment of $\gamma_\kappa$ is possible without violating the density constraint. \end{itemize} It follows that those proofs can be adapted to the canonical setting and therefore the inequalities \eqref{eq:gamma_lower_bound_can} hold true.
 Note that this adaptation potentially could not be possible if $\lambda^{\min} = \rho$.

 With this knowledge, the Euler-Lagrange derivatives \eqref{variational_derivatives_can} for restricted problem have to satisfy analogous conditions to the ones stated in Corollary \ref{EL+}, that is

 Furthermore, using the same argument as in Proposition \ref{rest_stucture}, we can deduce that $\alpha_\kappa$ is either identically zero or everywhere negative function and